 And, with the privatisation of Western Power, it would be all pain and no gain.
-Even if every cent raised through the sale or lease was used to pay off Colin Barnett's debt, the interest saved wouldn't offset the financial benefits Western Power would have delivered to the state government each year, if it was still in public ownership.
+Even if every cent raised through the sale or lease was used to pay off the debt accumulated by the Barnett Government, the interest saved wouldn't offset the financial benefits Western Power would have delivered to the state government each year, if it was still in public ownership.

 In fact, the only people who would benefit are the stockbrokers and corporate advisors on St George's Terrace, who would make hundreds of millions of dollars in commission on the transaction.

-If you want to stop the privatisation of Western Power and the rest of our electricity system, use your power and get rid of the Liberals at the next state election.
+If you want to stop the privatisation of Western Power and the rest of our electricity system, let’s continue to work together and use your power to keep WA’s publicly owned electricity system in public hands.